WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 The following tools were employed throughout different stages of the Student Demographic Analysis Project:

-- **Google Sheets:** Utilized for data collection through a user-friendly form, facilitating gathering demographic information from the student population.
+- **Google Form:** Utilized for data collection through a user-friendly form, facilitating gathering demographic information from the student population.

 - **Power Query:** Employed for data cleaning processes, ensuring the collected data is standardized and ready for analysis.